 Why would a dentist have sleep apnea on his or her website?
 Sleep apnea is a medical disorder, isn’t it?
-Sleep apnea treatment is administered by many different types of medical specialists such as: otolaryngologists (ENT specialists), surgeons, pulmonary specialists, sleep medical doctors, pediatricians (yes, children get sleep apnea), cardiologists, and internal medicine practitioners.
+Sleep apnea treatment is administered by many different types of medical specialists, such as: otolaryngologists (ENT specialists), surgeons, pulmonary specialists, sleep medical doctors, pediatricians (yes, children get sleep apnea), cardiologists, and internal medicine practitioners.
 So, how do dentists fit into this medical model?
 To understand, let’s look at sleep apnea for what it is and the treatments that are available today.
-Please read below, and to learn more about sleep apnea, contact Dr. Edward Shukovsky at his dental practice.
+Please read below, and to learn more about sleep apnea, contact Dr. Edward Shukovsky.

 Sleep Health Survey